A College Preparatory Private School Serving Pre-Kindergarten Through Grade 12.

 Read More about Fifth Grade Students Create Iconic Symbol of Day of the Dead

-Rising Junior Selected for Youth Leadership Summit
+Rising Junior Selected for International Youth Leadership Summit

 After a competitive application process, Cliff Thomas ’23 was one of 50 students selected to participate in the Sister Cities International (SCI) Youth Leadership Summit.
 The annual conference brings together youth from around the world, providing them with opportunities to develop leadership skills while exploring and addressing global issues.